 Features of Elegy

-- Just like a classical epic, an elegy typically starts with the invocation of the muse and then proceeds by referencing to the traditional mythology.
+- Just like a classical epic, an elegy typically starts with the invocation of the muse, and then proceeds by referencing traditional mythology.

 - The poet associates the events of the deceased with events in his own life by drawing a subtle comparison.

 - This kind of digression gives the poet space to go beyond the main or crude subject to a deeper level where the connotations might be metaphorical.

 - Towards the end the poet generally tries to provide comfort to ease the pain of the situation.
 Christian elegies usually proceed from sorrow and misery, to hope and happiness because they say that death is just a hindrance in the way of passing from the mortal state into the eternal state.

 - An elegy is not always based on a plot.

 Examples of Elegy from Literature

 Example #1: In Memory of W. B. Yeats (By W. H. Auden)